DZaf/simpleListApp/README.md

 These features are under development and will be added soon:

-- ✅ Display a list of items
+- ✅ Display a list of items make UI better
-- ⏳ Add a form to create new list items
 - ⏳ Edit and remove items from the list
 - ⏳ Add unit tests using **Jest**
+- ⏳ When adding a job to check if exists

 ## 📁 Project Structure